augustindlt/paginate-over-sources/readme.md

 Thanks to this library, you'll achieve this in no time.

-This library can be use for infinite scroll purposes.
+This library can be used for infinite scroll purposes.

 ### What you can do with `paginate-over-sources` :